 “Forgive us our trespasses as we forgive those who trespass against us.”
 Notice that in this, the fifth petition, Our Lord ties our forgiveness to the measure of forgiveness we extend to others.
 With what measure you measure, it shall be given to you.
 (Matt.
 7, 2) If only we could keep always our sins before us to remind us that we are all great sinners, seeking God’s mercy, we should not be so quick to judge others, so reluctant to let go of grudges.
 This petition, when prayed fervently, obtains the remission of those daily venial sins that tend to drag us in the direction of greater sin.
 Our petty faults are often shrugged off, but they combine over time to inure us to sin and greatly interfere with the work of God’s grace in us.
 As we pray this petition, we must be mindful that each of our faults and “little sins” is a sharp thorn, piercing our sweet Savior’s Sacred Heart.
 You realize the need for a good examination of conscience at your evening prayers, but it is very helpful to add a sincere Our Father, with emphasis on this petition, each time we are aware of yet another venial sin.
 Add to this the sincere and heartfelt forgiveness of others and you will see a renewed peace and love blossom in your life.
 Do you find it hard to forgive others?
 Pray the Our Father, Hail Mary and Glory Be for someone you still hold in resentment.
 If you pray for that person, asking God to bless them, your anger and resentment will dissipate.
 It cannot be otherwise for we have the solemn promise of Christ Himself, related in “Love’s Litany”.
 (John 15, 7-10)

 “Lead us not into temptation.”
 In the Epistle of St. James, (James 1, 13) we are told that “God is not a tempter of evils”.
 And so we know that God does not tempt us, but here we pray that God will not lead us into temptation.
 Thus, we are begging our Heavenly Father to help us avoid the temptations of the world, the flesh and the devil.
 “For all that is in the world, is the concupiscence of the flesh, and the concupiscence of the eyes, and the pride of life, which is not of the Father, but is of the world.”
 (John 1, 16) Therefore, by this petition we signify our total dependence upon God and beg Him to have mercy on our weakness.
 By this petition, we arm ourselves for this daily battle, with humble distrust of ourselves but with firm confidence in God.
-Keep in mind when praying this, that each time we successfully fend off a temptation with God’s assistance, we gain grace and give glory to God, our Father.
+Each time we successfully fend off a temptation with God’s assistance, we gain grace and give glory to God our Father.

 “Deliver us from evil.”
 Only God can deliver us from evil.
 The only evil in this world is sin, although the evil spirit of these times using the corrupt media proclaims loudly and constantly that illness, disability, poverty, aging and even life itself are “evils” to be overcome, usually by surrendering to the truly sinful rulers of this world.
 This petition affirms that God is our only remedy for true evil, and we close our prayer the Our Father, by begging Him to preserve us from evil.
 The ultimate evil is to die in our sins, refusing God’s merciful love.
 We never know when our life may be required from us, and so we pray, “Deliver us from evil”, trusting the infinite mercy of Our Father to keep us safely with Him for always.
 “I will rejoice under the covert of Thy wings.”
 (Psalms 62, 8)